Flu vaccination programme 2024 to 2025: information for healthcare practitioners

 Health and social care workers aged under 18 years old

 Most health and social care workers are aged 18 years and over.
-For the small number of employees under 18 years of age, it is acceptable to offer QIVc or QIVr to ensure high coverage and timely vaccination.
-QIVr is licensed from 18 years of age so this would be an off-label use of this vaccine.
+For the small number of employees under 18 years of age, it is acceptable to offer QIVc (or QIVe) to ensure high coverage and timely vaccination.

 Children in clinical risk groups for whom live flu vaccine (LAIV) is contraindicated

-As LAIV is not licensed for use in those aged 6 months to less than 2 years, eligible at-risk children in this age group are recommended to receive the quadrivalent influenza cell-culture vaccine (QIVc).
-Although QIVc is also not licensed for children under 2 years, the JCVI has advised they should be offered this vaccine.
-This is an off-label recommendation which is supported by unpublished data which shows non inferiority of immunogenicity and a very similar safety profile for QIVc compared with QIVe in children less than 2 years old.
+LAIV is not licensed for use in those aged 6 months to less than 2 years, eligible at-risk children in this age group are recommended to receive the quadrivalent influenza cell-culture vaccine (QIVc).
 QIVc will be centrally supplied for these children and should be ordered through ImmForm.
 QIVe can also be considered for use in this age group if QIVc is not available, but this is not available from ImmForm (UKHSA has not procured QIVe for this purpose).

 If LAIV is contraindicated or otherwise unsuitable for children aged from 2 years old to less than 18 years, they should be offered QIVc.
 QIVe can also be considered for use in this age group if QIVc is not available.
 QIVc will be centrally supplied for these children and should be ordered through ImmForm.
 UKHSA has not procured QIVe for this purpose.

-Children who are household contacts of very severely immunosuppressed people (for example bone marrow transplant patients requiring isolation) should also be offered inactivated rather than live flu vaccine.
+Children who are close/household contacts of very severely immunosuppressed people (for example bone marrow transplant patients requiring isolation) should also be offered inactivated rather than live flu vaccine.

 Children whose parents decline LAIV

-If the parent of an eligible child refuses LAIV because of its porcine gelatine content (and they understand that it is considered to offer children the best protection against flu and is the best at reducing the spread of flu), they should be offered an alternative injectable vaccine.
+If the parent of an eligible child refuses LAIV because of its porcine gelatine content (and they understand that it is the preferred vaccine for children as it is quick, easy and painless to deliver and may also be better at reducing the spread of flu in the community), they should be offered an alternative injectable vaccine.
 QIVc will also be centrally supplied for these children and should be ordered through ImmForm.

 Quadrivalent influenza vaccines

-All the vaccines recommended for use in 2023 to 2024 are quadrivalent influenza vaccines (QIV) and contain 2 influenza A strains and the 2 main influenza B strains.
+All the inactivated vaccines recommended for use in 2024 to 2025 are quadrivalent influenza vaccines (QIV) and contain 2 influenza A strains and the 2 main influenza B strains.

 Adjuvanted quadrivalent influenza vaccines (aQIV)